Kasowitz Defeats Another Motion to Dismiss in Suit against Former Officers and Governors of Essar Steel Minnesota

 Essar Steel Minnesota had planned to build a large-capacity state-of-the-art iron ore mine and pellet plant in Minnesota, financed in part through a substantial equity infusion from Essar Global.
 In its complaint, the UC Litigation Trustee alleges that Essar Steel Minnesota, after eight years of construction, was left with a half-completed iron ore pellet plant that will cost hundreds of millions of dollars more to complete, with no additional equity to be provided by Essar Global.

-The Kasowitz team representing the Litigation Trustee for the UC Litigation Trust of Essar Steel Minnesota is led by securities and complex litigation partner Stephen W. Tountas and includes bankruptcy and restructuring partner Robert M. Novick and associates Melissa A. Barahona and Jasen Fears.
+The Kasowitz team representing the Litigation Trustee for the UC Litigation Trust of Essar Steel Minnesota is led by securities and complex litigation partner Stephen W. Tountas and includes bankruptcy and restructuring partner Robert M. Novick and associate Melissa A. Barahona.